 Maternity and Parental Leave and Paid Time Off for Pregnancy in California

 California's pregnancy, maternity, and parental leave laws are among the best in the nation.
-While employees in many states must rely solely on the federal Family and Medical Leave Act (FMLA), California has enacted several additional laws providing both paid and unpaid time off for employees welcoming a new child.
+While employees in many states must rely solely on the federal Family and Medical Leave Act (FMLA), California has laws that provide for job-protected unpaid and paid time off for employees welcoming a new child.

 How Long Is Maternity Leave in California?

-What Maternity and Parental Leave Does the CFRA Provide?
+What Maternity and Paternity Leave Does the CFRA Provide?

-For women, this leave is usually referred to as maternity leave, and for men, it's called paternity leave.
-If both parents work for the same employer, each parent is entitled to take up to 12 weeks' leave under the CFRA (prior to 2021, two parents had 12 weeks' leave to share).
+For women, this leave is usually referred to as maternity leave, and for men, it's generally called paternity leave.
+If both parents work for the same employer, each parent is entitled to take up to 12 weeks of leave under the CFRA (they don't have to share the 12 weeks of parenting leave as they do under the FMLA).

 • you have a new child (by birth, adoption, or foster care placement)

-• you have worked for your employer for at least one year
+• you've worked for your employer for at least one year

-• you have worked at least 1,250 hours during the last year, and
+• you've worked at least 1,250 hours during the last year, and

 • your employer has at least five employees.

 During your leave, your employer must continue to provide you with any health care benefits you were receiving before your leave.
-Your employer must continue to pay for the same portion of your health coverage as usual, and you will be required to pay your usual portion of the premiums.
+(Cal.
+Gov. Code § 12945(a)(2)(A).)
+Your employer must continue to pay for the same portion of your health coverage as usual, and you'll be required to pay your usual portion of the premiums.

-How Much Leave Does the Pregnancy Disability Leave Provide?
+How Much Pregnancy Leave Does the PDL Provide?

 Pregnancy-related disabilities that typically qualify for pregnancy leave include: